Buying a Digital TV Set

 1. You can purchase a set-top box and a Yagi antenna to receive broadcast HDTV signals.

-3. You can purchase a board for your computer, like the accessDTV board, along with a Yagi antenna, and use it to receive signals on both your computer monitor and your HDTV display.
+3. You can purchase a board for your computer that lets you use your hard disk as an HDTV storage device, along with a Yagi antenna, and use it to receive signals on both your computer monitor and your HDTV display.

-For more information on digital television and related topics, check out the links on the next page.
+For more information on digital television and related topics, check out the links below.